Highway Department hosts input session in Siloam Springs on study about converting U.S. 412 to interstate highway

 "It is a massive project that's going to take years before it happens and they don't really know what to do with Siloam Springs," Hansen said.
 "The piece in Oklahoma is in good shape to do it but Siloam Springs is a real problem for them to figure out how to deal with it."

 A bypass is being considered around Siloam Springs as part of the 412 study.
 The current alignment runs through the city.
-In Oklahoma, the route likely would follow the current U.S. 412 route through the Tulsa, Okla., metro area.
+In Oklahoma, the route likely would follow the current U.S. 412 route through the Tulsa metro area.

-Dave Parker, a spokesman for the transportation department, said it's still very early in the process and the meeting was to let people know Congress has deemed upgrading U.S. 412 to interstate status a major priority and announcing a study is underway.
+Dave Parker, a spokesman for the Transportation Department, said it's still very early in the process, and the meeting was to let people know Congress has deemed upgrading U.S. 412 to interstate status a major priority and announce a study is underway.

 "It's very early but anytime you talk about possibly converting a major U.S. highway to interstate obviously a lot of people are interested and excited in a good way," Parker said.
 "Anytime you look at building an interstate it will have a big impact on the environment and it could have a big impact on land and homes and such.
 That's why we take it very slowly and have many, many studies, many, many community involvement meetings to hear and vet all that."